desdai/SciEvent/README.md

 # SciEvent (EMNLP-2025)

-Raw annotated data is saved in ``SciEvent_data/raw`` folder, it consist of all raw annotations in JSON format.
 The SciEvent dataset contains 500 scientific abstracts across 5 venues of different domains:
 - 100 abstracts from the Association for Computational Linguistics (ACL), Natural Language Processing
 - 100 abstracts from the ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), Social Computing